What Kind of Business Health Insurance Do You Need?

 Health Maintenance Organization (HMO)

-An HMO is a group insurance policy allowing members to seek healthcare within a network.
-It limits the employee in their choice of healthcare provider.
-They usually have to stick to the network of HMO-contracted companies.
+An HMO is a group insurance policy that allows members to seek healthcare within a network.
+It limits the employee’s choice of healthcare provider, and employees usually have to stick to the network of HMO-contracted companies.

 Point-of-Service (POS)

-If you want a primary care physician to coordinate care for employees, this is a better choice than HMO and PPO.
+If you want a primary care physician to coordinate employee care, this is better than HMO and PPO.
 POS has more flexibility while providing lower premiums.

 Exclusive Provider Organization (EPO)

 EPO has an even more specific network of doctors and hospitals.
-Members have to use their services to get coverage.
-Otherwise, the plan does not cover the medical bills, except in emergency cases.
+Members must use their services to get coverage.
+Otherwise, the plan does not cover medical bills, except in emergency cases.

 EPO business health insurance plans offer even lower premiums than a PPO.
 The network is restrictive, but the advantage is that members do not have to coordinate through a PCP.